 Our failure to detect a strong signal of impact of antigenic advance on age distributions of H1N1 and H3N2 cases was surprising.
 On the one hand, small sample sizes may have limited our power to detect a statistically significant relationship.
 The lack of signal is also consistent with growing recognition that existing methods to map antigenic distance between influenza strains rely on hemagglutination inhibition (HI) data collected from naïve ferrets, and do not always capture patterns of cross-reactivity in the human population that has been repeatedly exposed to influenza.
 Further, glycosylation of HA can cause antigenic escape in large subsets of the human population, yet such posttranslational modifications may be perceived as neutral in existing antigenic maps (38,39).
 One epidemiologically impactful example of incognito (unmapped) antigenic escape was observed during the 2013-2014 H1N1 epidemic (38).
-Moreover, existing metrics of evolutionary and antigenic advance are based on properties of HA, but our epidemiologic data support an equal if not stronger role of NA; more work is required to map NA antigenic changes and possible interactions between HA and NA changes.
+Moreover, existing metrics of evolutionary and antigenic advance are based on properties of HA (33–35), but our epidemiologic data support an equal if not stronger role of NA; more work is required to map NA antigenic changes and possible interactions between HA and NA changes.
 We speculate that a clearer relationship between epidemic age distribution and antigenic drift would emerge if antigenic distance measures were able to incorporate cohort-specific variation in immune history, and impacts from multiple antigens.
-More work is required to map NA antigenic changes and understand the possible interactions between HA and NA evolution.